Potato455/ContactManager/Contact Manager/README.md

-# COMP 555 Project Group 8
+# Contact Manager

-This is the repository for COMP 555 Project Group 8.
 The project is a web contact manager.
 The project uses a React frontend, Node.js backend, and MongoDB database.

 ## Project Structure